-Pace-Wide Research Day 2014
+Pace-Wide Research Days 2014

-At the suggestion of Provost Uday Sukhatme, the Office of Sponsored Research and the Faculty Research Planning Committee has organized these exciting two days at PLV and NYC.
+At the suggestion of Provost Uday Sukhatme, the Office of Sponsored Research has organized these two exciting Research days at PLV and NYC.
 In mirroring a practice undertaken by Pace one year ago, and most of Pace’s peers, and universities in our ‘neighborhood,’ this is a clear signal from the Provost of the increased importance of research and scholarship in all aspects of academic life at Pace.
 These include promotion and tenure considerations, applying for external funding to support the research, involving students in these exciting endeavors, bringing the latest cutting edge research into the classroom (i.e., ‘scholar teachers’), spreading the word within Pace of research being undertaken in the different Schools and thereby providing opportunities for interdisciplinary research, and use as a recruitment tool, just to name a few benefits.

-It is rewarding to see that the faculty has risen to the occasion with over 150 research and scholarly presentations offered on both campuses.
+It is rewarding to see that the faculty have risen to the occasion with over 200 scholarly participants, including authors, co-authors, and students, on both campuses.
 Much of this research is being supported by external funding obtained competitively.
-In the last complete FY, Pace faculty and staff submitted 151 proposals, an 8% increase over the previous year.
+In the last complete Fiscal Year, Pace faculty and staff submitted 151 proposals, an 8% increase over the previous year.
 In successful awards, we received a dollar increase of 13% over the previous year.
 (We attribute some of these increases to the very successful First Annual Research Day of one year ago.)
 Those who received external funding are being recognized by Pace on Research Day(s), and also will receive 5% of the indirect costs in their awards to use to further their research.
-Awards were given to those with the best Research Day presentations, as determined by the Faculty Research Day Review Committee, with representatives from each School.
+Awards will also be given to those with the best Research Day presentations (after the event), as determined by the Faculty Research Day Review Committee, with representatives from each School.

-It is our hope that by bringing faculty and students from all the Schools together in one event, we will learn more of each other’s cutting edge research and scholarship at Pace, and that the results will be greater than the sum of the individual Schools.
+It is our hope that by bringing faculty and students from all the Schools together in one event, we will learn more of each other’s cutting edge research and scholarship at Pace, and that the results will be greater than the sum of the individual Schools